PBoahene/Baby_Boo_Closet/server/README.md

-# BBY-BOO CLOSET - Backend Server
+# BABY-BOO CLOSET - Backend Server

 This small Express server provides simple API endpoints for products, orders, and a Stripe payment intent route for testing.